Meet the Dreadbots!

 As of the start of the 2015-2016 season, we have 45 team members all contributing to help this season be a successful one.
 This is the fifth year that our team has competed in FIRST.
 Our team works in a workshop that we share with three other FRC teams and several other area teams occasionally drop by to work or visit.

 The DHS Dreadbots team is not run by the coaches and mentors.
 Mentors offer encouragement, maintain safety and offer advice.
 The students are the ones that come up with the ideas for robot design and construction, strategies of the gameplay, and what part of the team they want to join.

-Our team has many different groups that people can be apart of:
+The Dreadbots have many different sub-teams that you can be apart of.

 All of the team members carry out crucial jobs that help the robot to come together.
 No matter which part of the team that you are on, everyone loves to teach others what they have learned and make everyone feel included.

 Every student is encouraged to participate to some extent in both robot design and build as well as other non-robot aspects of the team such as sponsor relations and outreach.
 This allows the team’s attitude to be open minded.